Tracking Tigers on foot in Satpura National Park

 With high altitude deserts, rugged mountains and turquoise lakes Ladakh must have some of the most stunning scenery on earth.
 Long on the map for backpackers we escape the masses by making day hikes between ancient Buddhist monasteries and tiny hamlets from stylishly renovated houses in untouched villages.
 In the Indus and Zanskar valleys you’ll hear talk of snow leopards and while they remain elusive, other wildlife is abundant in the mountains and you are likely to see blue sheep and ibex as well as birds of prey circling in the cerulean sky.

 There are also many fabulous trekking opportunities along the great Escarpment of India in the south of the country:

-In Kerala we arrange a variety of gentle walks and easy treks in the tropical jungles of Periyar with reformed poachers and explore the tea plantations around the hill station of Munnar.
+We arrange a variety of gentle walks and easy treks in Kerala in the tropical jungles of Periyar with reformed poachers and explore the tea plantations around the hill station of Munnar.
 For more of a challenge our multi-day treks include heading up Meesapulimala (2635m), the second highest peak in the Western Ghats, for panoramic views forests, tea estates and the plains of Tamil Nadu before descending through mountain grasslands, spice plantations and tribal villages staying in simple tented camps.